 Jesse Rubin L’25

-A native of the Philadelphia area, Jesse graduated from Washington University in St. Louis in 2019 with a B.A. in Psychology and Brain Sciences and minors in Writing and Organization & Strategic Management.
+A native of the Philadelphia area, Jesse graduated from Washington University in St. Louis with a B.A. in Psychology and Brain Sciences and minors in Writing and Organization & Strategic Management.
 As an undergraduate, Jesse assisted with research surrounding ingroup inflation biases in a Memory and Cognition Lab, played for the Washington University Women’s Soccer team, and volunteered as a coach for the Bear Cubs Running Club, a program geared towards providing youth on the autism spectrum with physical and social engagement that supports their unique neurological needs.
-While in St. Louis, Jesse tapped into her passion for public interest work as a Complaint Counselor in the Intake Unit of the American Civil Liberties Union of Missouri.
+While in St. Louis, Jesse tapped into her passion for public interest work as a Complaint Counselor in the Intake Unit of the ACLU of Missouri.
 Jesse’s legal research and client communication helped to connect members of the St. Louis community with legal support.

-Jesse joins the Penn Law community most recently from Pueblo, Colorado, where she served for two years as a Teach for America Corps Member.
+Jesse joins the Penn Carey Law community most recently from Pueblo, Colorado, where she served for two years as a Teach for America Corps Member.
 Jesse taught middle school Math and coached co-ed soccer at a Title I school, working closely with students, guardians, and community advocates to create an equitable learning environment for traditionally underserved students.
-Jesse’s experience with the barriers that impact education, highlighted by the disproportionate impact of the COVID-19 pandemic on socioeconomically disadvantaged communities, has motivated her to advocate for educational equity as a career.
+Jesse’s experience with the barriers that impact education, highlighted by the disproportionate impact of the COVID-19 pandemic on socioeconomically disadvantaged communities, motivated her to decision to advocate for educational equity as a career.